BrightcoveOS/android-player-samples/BrightcoveExoPlayer/README.md

 The BrightcoveExoPlayer integration requires:
 * Android version 4.1 and above (API level 16 and up)

-The BrightcoveExoPlayer integration is currently developed with:
+The BrightcoveExoPlayer sample applications are currently developed with:
 * Android Studio 1.1.0
 * Gradle 2.2.1